Avery-Hewett/ahew-TexasTech/README.md

 # Texas Tech University

-My school work that I've actually saved and decided to upload here.
-Lots of classes and assignments are probably missing due to me not keeping track of files.
+The school work that I actually saved and decided to upload here.
+Lots of classes and assignments are missing due to not keeping track of files.